Critical Signs of a Meth Lab in Your Home

 If you’re familiar with the television series Breaking Bad, you know that crystal meth production is a form of chemistry.
 A former meth lab can look like an abandoned high school science class with an abundance of burnt glass beakers and tubes.
 Keep an eye out for items like abandoned propane grill tanks with blue corrosion around the nozzle or coffee filters with weird green stains.
 Another tell-tale sign of a meth lab is an abundance of burnt aluminum foil.

 When you walk through your prospective new home, do you notice an odd odor?
 Not rank like a sewage line leak or musty like a damp basement, but something else unpleasant?
-Meth production omits a strong odor from the chemicals used.
+Meth production emits a strong odor from the chemicals used.

 This scent lives in the walls and lingers long after production ceased.
 A strong odor accompanied by stained drains is a big indicator of a former meth lab.